percona/k8spxc-docs/docs/replication.md

 The Operator creates a system-level Percona XtraDB Cluster user named `replication` for this purpose, with credentials stored in a Secret object [along with other system users](users.md#users-system-users).

+!!! note

-**NOTE**: If the cluster is outside of Kubernetes and is not under the Operator’s control, [the appropriate user with necessary permissions](https://dev.mysql.com/doc/refman/8.0/en/replication-asynchronous-connection-failover.html) should be created manually.
+    If the cluster is outside of Kubernetes and is not under the Operator’s control, [the appropriate user with necessary permissions](https://dev.mysql.com/doc/refman/8.0/en/replication-asynchronous-connection-failover.html) should be created manually.

 You can change a password for this user as follows: